Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 And then there was a shift.

-Was it a and this is this is where the patriarchy strikes back.
+And this is where the patriarchy strikes back.

-Was it around 2024 present presidential election?
+Was it around 2024 presidential election?

-No, it was probably about the 2016, 2017 presidential election, right?
+That was probably about the 2016, 2017 presidential election, right?

-Or the overturn of Roe vs.
+Or the overturn of Roe versus Wade?

 Or maybe when men's rights activists push back against me too.

-My god, what era are we in?
+My God, what era are we in?

 This was only published the other day.